CjHare/systematic-trading/documentation/how_to_build.md

 # How to build
-To compile the Java code and create necessary JARs to run the program, there's required software that needs to be installed and a straightforward build process followed.
+To compile the Java code and create the necessary JARs to execute the Systematic-Trading program, there's software required and a straightforward build process to follow.

 ### First build
 1. [Prerequisite software](#prerequisite-software)